JosephM101/8x8-Bitmap-Image-Builder/README.md

 This software was written in Visual Studio Community 2019 on Windows using general libraries.
 Nothing special.
 It will run on Linux using compatibility layers such as "Wine".
 I tested it in Ubuntu, Zorin OS, and Linux Mint.

 It may be possible to run this program on the Raspberry Pi itself.
 I have before, but I don't remember what worked and what didn't.
-I'll need reports for that.
-All you should have to do is install MonoDevelop and the Mono libraries, run the program from the Terminal (mono "path-to-program.exe"), and you should be good to go!
+All I know is I couldn't use Wine, because it didn't work.
+All you should have to do is install MonoDevelop and the Mono runtime libraries, run the program from the Terminal (mono "path-to-program.exe"), and you should be good to go!
 Good luck!

 The source code and compiled binary are available in this repo.
 I will build an application installer for this program once it becomes fully ready.
 It will take a while.